teuben/astr288p-fall16/lectures/Lecture4.md

 	which python
 ```

-	Normally never typed by the user, but python scripts normally start with
+Normally never used interactively, but python scripts normally start with
 ```
 	 #! /usr/bin/env python
 ```
+so you can use them just like another unix command on the terminal/command line.
+(see also the **hello world** python example from the previous lecture)

 * ipython: interactive python
 ```